 4. Eat baked beans with jacket potatoes

-If you’re after an easy cooked lunch, then baked beans on a jacket potato is a great healthy choice, and one of my all-time favourites.
+If you’re after an easy hot lunch, then baked beans on a jacket potato is a great healthy choice, and one of my all-time favourites.
 Baked beans and potatoes are low in saturated fat and full of fibre, so can help lower bad cholesterol (LDL).
 To increase the health benefits even more, choose sweet potatoes, which are richer in vitamins and minerals, and have a lower GI (Glycemic Index), so will keep you fuller for longer.

 5. Use houmous instead of mayonnaise